 Anyway, you get the point.
 This is like someone took the recipe for that iconic bread pudding and dialed it up to 11 with a little coconut and a lot of pineapple.
 This Coconut-Pineapple Bread Pudding has all of the great qualities of the ‘Ohana dish, plus better top texture.
 It’s rich, it’s decadent, it’s creamy, it’s sweet, and it’s so much more.
 What makes this bread pudding so good is hard to put into words, but once it hits your mouth...it’s pure Disney culinary magic!

-However, this comes with a catch.
-Sebastian’s Bistro is a family-style feast, but it is not all you can eat.
+One big ‘your mileage may vary’ thing to note is that Sebastian’s Bistro is a family-style feast, but it is not all you can eat.
 At least, not officially.
 There is a decent chance your server will ask whether you need anything else, or volunteering more of a specific dish that you devour.
 We’ve had that happen once; on another occasion, it was not offered or allowed.

 During this particular meal, my server asked whether I needed anything else a couple of times.
 After obliterating the pull-apart rolls in seconds flat, I am pretty sure I could’ve scored more.
 It felt like the server and I did this little song and dance, where he couldn’t bring anything else out unless I said the magic words…and I would’ve accepted refills if offered, but didn’t want to ask directly.